sigoden/argc-completions/docs/argc-macros.md

 # Argc Macros

-Argc macros are used to change compgen behaviour.
+Argc macros are used to change compgen behavior.

 ## __argc_filter=